 - Remote workers are connected, engaged, and productive.

 - Usage of digital workforce platforms and the cloud have created more agility and alignment.

-- Employees are easily able to share and locate information with consistent experiences across devices and locations.
+- Employees are easily able to share and locate company data with consistent experiences across devices and locations.